Polar Bear Week

 Did You Know?

 Polar Bears International is committed to reducing conflict between polar bears and people, a growing problem across the North.
 In addition to developing Bear-dar “Detect and Protect” systems, we are working with partners on:

-Supporting the efforts of northern communities to become “polar bear safe”
+Supporting the efforts of northern communities to coexist with polar bears and become “bear safe”

-Researching the best deterrent methods, including bear spray
+Researching and sharing information on the best deterrence methods, including bear spray

 Creating standardized safety messaging for use throughout bear country